jellebaele/datastructures_algorithms/src/data_structures/tree/README.md

 Choose a (balanced tree) when:
 - We want to keep our entries sorted
 - Memory limitations have to be taken into consideration

+## Binary search tree
+### Searching
+How it works:
+1. Start at the root node.
+2. If this is the value we are looking for, return.
+3. If the value we are looking for is higher, continue searching in the right subtree.
+4. If the value we are looking for is lower, continue searching in the left subtree.
+5. If the subtree we want to search does not exist, return `null`

+### Inserting
+How it works:

+1. Start at the root node.
+2. Compare each node:
+   - Is the value lower?
+Go left.
+   - Is the value higher?
+Go right.
+3. Continue to compare nodes with the new value until there is no right or left to compare with.
+That is where the new node is inserted.

+### Removing
+How it works:

+1. If the node is a leaf node, remove it by removing the link to it.
+2. If the node only has one child node, connect the parent node of the node you want to remove to that child node.
+3. If the node has both right and left child nodes: Find the node's in-order successor, change values with that node, then delete it.

+### Time complexity
+On a Binary Search Tree, operations like inserting a new node, deleting a node, or searching for a node are actually $O(h)$.
+That means that the higher the tree is $(h)$, the longer the operation will take.

+For a balanced tree, with a large number of nodes (high $n$), we get the height to be:

+$$h ≈ log_2n$$

+And therefore the time complexity of searching, deleting or inserting becomes:

+$$O(h) = O(log n)$$

+But in case the tree is completely unbalances, the tree is approximately the as the number of nodes:

+$$h ≈ n$$

+And thus the time complexity for searching, deleting or inserting becomes:

+$$O(h) = O(n)$$

+Therefore, an AVL tree is better, as this tree is balanced.